 I was told to stay close to the jeep whilst Elvis and Tom changed the tyre.
 I did as I was told, my camera quaking in my hands, not through fear, it was the excitement of being out in the bush and ready, like my grandfather, to shoot anything that came close.
 And the beautiful cheetah was very close.

-That afternoon I went out on foot with Tom again as I enthusiastically identified various piles of dung and even now, I am still very confident that I can recognise elephant poo at a hundred paces.
+That afternoon I went out on foot with Tom again enthusiastically identifying various piles of dung and even now, I am still very confident that I can recognise elephant poo at a hundred paces.
 We all know an elephant never forgets and I will never forget one particular bull elephant.

 We were returning to camp in two larger land rovers after the late afternoon drive.
-I was in my usual place in the leading jeep, next to the driver, Tom, my feeling like I was a seasoned Ranger, knees up as I rested my safari boots on the dasboard.
-It was dusk and the dry bush heat was heavy with the sweet scent of the Gnidia flowers and dung from many species.
+I was in my usual place in the leading jeep, next to the driver, Tom, of course, my feeling like I was a seasoned Ranger, knees up resting my safari boots on the dashboard.
+It was dusk and the dry bush heat was heavy with the sweet scent of the Gnidia flowers, as well as the dung from many species.

 Tom planned to cross a dry river bed but was surprised to see three young bull elephants feeding there.
 He put the jeep into reverse, but the wheel front wheel under my feet started spinning wildly, grinding ever deeper into the sandy, gritty earth.
 We were close enough to feel the breeze as the elephants flapped their enormous ears, unimpressed by our unannounced arrival.
 One of them snorted angrily before charging aggressively towards us.